Virtual Magic Kingdom: Clothing

-When a player joined the kingdom, he or she received a pack of clothing along with a room and some furniture.
+When a player joined the kingdom, they received a pack of clothing along with a room and some furniture.
 Players that signed up at a Disney park sometimes received extra rewards.

 Occasionally, the VMK shops sold special clothing items (or entire costumes).
 Some of these were seasonal, and some could only be purchased during a specific weekend.
 These items were usually expensive; due to this and their limited availability, they soon became valuable items in trading.

 Some clothing items were only available to one gender.
 For example, boys could not have princess outfits (excluding the Princess Minnie hat), and girls could not have the Wildcats outfit.

 Full costumes included spacesuits, princess outfits,(came in blue, yellow, pink) Haunted Mansion dress clothes, an Expedition Everest hiking outfit, baseball uniforms, and football uniforms.

 Costume items included Mickey ears, and a variety of caps including baseball caps and a Sorcerer Mickey hat and more.